 The United States offers a number of visas for those wishing to study at an accredited American University or Secondary School.
-Opportunities exist for study at academic schools (F-1 visa), study at vocational schools (M-1 visa), and shorter periods of study as an exchange student (J-1 visa).
+Opportunities exist for study at academic schools (F-1 visa), study at vocational schools (M-1 visa), and shorter periods of study as an exchange student (J-1 visa) Student Visas.
 Spouses and children of F-1, M-1, and J-1 visa holders may also accompany the student to the United States.
+Our immigration lawyers are here to help guide you through this process.

 To qualify for a student visa you must: